 You can't will yourself to change, but you can allow it to happen.

-This one may feel a little off topic and it’s admittedly a bit more “self helpey” than I prefer to be, but it’s a good way to approach changing habits, and something to keep in mind when working through the AIR Method.
+This one is admittedly a bit more “self helpey” than I prefer to be, but it’s a good way to approach changing habits, and something to keep in mind when working through the AIR Method.

 “If you wish to make an apple pie from scratch, you must first invent the universe.” —Carl Sagan